tsmith512/tsmithcreative/content/blog/2020-04-16-hello-hangboard/index.md

 Google was putting any app mentioning the current situation through extra scrutiny, **and rightly so.** But I wish I had known that my draft description was going up for review, too, even for an invite-only release.
-Turns out, on review, Google suspended by Play Console account (like, can't log in anymore suspended).
+Turns out, on review, Google suspended my Play Console account (like, can't log in anymore suspended).
 I had to appeal this decision, promising to rewrite the description.
 Thankfully, there was no objectionable content in the app itself, so that made for an easier plea.
 My account was reinstated and I was able to submit a new